Live from the Southern Command in sunny South Florida.

 It can't possibly work.

-Well, Russia, just don't understand.
+Well, Rush, you just don't understand.

-We have 300 million people here, and it's for everybody.
+And that will cover how we have 300 million people here, and it's for everybody.

 That was the big selling point.